Logo Design: Exploring the DNA of a Good Logo Design

 Keep things simple and your customers will find it easier to recognize your brand.

 A good graphic designer will want to show off his skills and use as many different design techniques as he can.
 A great graphic designer understands that more is less and will simplify by cutting out the fat and focusing on the meat.
 Don’t get wowed by a designer with a complicated design portfolio.
 Look for the ones who know how to deliver a clear message with minimal visual interference.
+The art of this stage of the logo design process is simplifying until only the strongest design ideas remain.

 2. Go Easy on the Colors

-It’s important to think about color psychology and the messages and emotions you’re communicating when selecting certain colors.
+It’s important to think about color psychology and the messages and emotions you’re communicating when selecting certain logo colors.
 Here are some common associations with basic colors:

 If you decide to use two or three colors, there are some basic guidelines that you should follow.
 For example: